The Use of Transcription in EFL Teaching And Learning

 In a previous article, Foreign Language Listening Skills: A Look at Transcription, I explained in detail the importance of knowing well the language you are transcribing.
 I also listed potential language problems and stumbling blocks.
 This article will discuss the crucial importance of subject matter knowledge and the actual transcription process which can be applied in EFL and ESL teaching and learning.

 Why is transcription necessary?
 Unlike written words, the voice is fleeting and quickly forgotten or misunderstood if not recorded.
 This is because many people don't pay attention to what they hear.
-If we have recorded speech, we are able to transcribe it and fully analyze its meaning just like written language.
+If we have recorded speech, we can transcribe it and fully analyze its meaning just like written language.

 Subject Matter Knowledge